matwilso/matwilso.github.io/_drafts/sim2real.md

 But where they are pessimistic on the prospects of sim2real, I'm pretty optimistic.)

-Even if you don't buy into sim2real as a strong route for developing more general robots, you should appreciate the value of better simulators.
-This would be useful for developing algorithms, and eventually for rigorously evaluating the safety and performance of your robot models before you deploy them to users.
+Even if you don't buy into sim2real as a strong route for developing more general robots, you should appreciate the value of better simulators, for developing algorithms, and eventually for rigorously evaluating the safety and performance of your robot models before you deploy them to users.
-We could have simulators that do simulators that are super easy to use (little to know manual XML tweaking, etc), more accurate to real world phenomenon, and can automatically configure and tune themselves to your specific setup.
+We could have simulators that are super easy to use (little to know manual XML tweaking, etc), more accurate to real world phenomenon, and can automatically configure and tune themselves to your specific setup.

 The type of simulators I am talking about are *learned simulators*.
+We collect data in the real world and use it to learn sensor models, actuator models, and physics dynamics models that get called in the forward pass of the simulator.
 Simulators running neural networks inside them.
-Running Software 2.0 baby.
+Simulators running Software 2.0 baby.

+These simulators could become powerful tools.
+Imagine recording a video of your robot interacting in an environment.
+The simulator detects the robot model, parses the scene and automatically instantiates a model that you can use to develop and test policies on.
+And imagine that simulator

+I don't just think this is possible, I think it is doable within 10 years.

 We should make the simulator a central focus of sim2real research.
 We should push on it and make it into a central tool.